What Is Kubernetes DaemonSet and How to Use It?

 - A running Kubernetes cluster with at least two worker nodes.

-- The kubectl command-line tool installed on your local computer. kubectl is a tool used to interact with Kubernetes clusters.
-It's required for deploying and managing resources on Kubernetes.
+- The kubectl command-line tool is installed on your local computer. kubectl is a tool used to interact with Kubernetes clusters.
+It's required to deploy and manage resources on Kubernetes.

 Note that all the commands and their outputs provided in the examples have been tested on a multi-node (1 master node and 2 worker nodes) Kubernetes cluster created using Minikube.
 If you have Minikube already installed, you can set up a multi-node cluster by following the instructions provided in this tutorial.